lightning/bolts/07-routing-gossip.md

 be considered equal to 0) by the `gossip_queries` feature if the latter is negotiated via `init`.

-Note that `gossip_queries` won't work with older nodes, so the value of `initial_routing_sync` is still important to control interactions with them.
+Note that `gossip_queries` does not work with older nodes, so the value of `initial_routing_sync` is still important to control interactions with them.